chrisnager/react-aria-button/README.md

 # React ARIA: button role

-Accessible button for React for when using an HTML `button` tag is not an option.
+Complete ARIA button built in React, for use when an HTML `button` is not an option.

 ## Installation